Draft

 Thinking things through

 Of course people sometimes think things through and we humans do sometimes come to our own conclusions.
-However it is hard for campaigners and policy nerds to appreciate how rarely people do this.
+However, it is hard for campaigners and policy nerds to appreciate how rarely people do this.
 It is not a never thing, it is just that the number of policies people Think through per week are low, because things are, for most people, competing with Netflix and

 Rational discussion

 You might believe that people are rational and won’t take on strictly ridiculous opinions.
 This is largely unimportant in the current setting.
 I cannot get people to believe that fire is not hot, but that kind of thing was already ruled out at the start because the hotness of fire is not a political opinion.
 More generally though, some policies are surely sillier than others and all things being equal, it is not crazy to suppose that people might prefer less silly policies.
 Having seen the kind of policies we will regularly vote for, and the policies people will argue for over dinner, I think that this effect is probably weak and easily overwhelmed by more powerful forces.
 For the purposes of campaigning, this effect is not relevant.
-Remember, we need to persuade a voting majority of the population, not just small fraction of us that are nerds and wonks with enough time to discuss every issue.
+Remember, we need to persuade a voting majority of the population, not just a small fraction of us that are nerds and wonks with enough time to discuss every issue.

 Advertising